arcana-network/docs.arcana/includes/text-snippets/solver_actions.md

-* View Solver EOA Settings
+* Select a solver
-* Select a solver and track total available balance
+* Track total balance
-* Manage liquidity routes (chains, tokens, thresholds)
+* View and set chain thresholds
-* Manage fees applicable per route
+* View configured liquidity routes
-* View earnings per route
+* View and set fees for each route
-* View historical earnings charts
+* Track route earnings